 Born 1972 Melbourne Australia

 Lily Hibberd is an interdisciplinary artist and writer working on frontiers of time, memory and the cosmos.
 Her projects combine performance, writing, painting, photography, sound, moving image and installation art.
 Developed in collaboration with artists, scientists and historians, the resulting work has been presented in 50 international exhibitions and festivals since 1999.
 Major art-science projects include "Female Computers" for the 220 Biennale of Sydney, "Data Horizons" for the 2017 Edinburgh Science Festival, and "First Light" for the International Year of Light at the Musée des arts et métiers in 2015.
-In 2021, Lily began to study the planet Venus and is now developing a collaboration with European Space Agency/ESA scientists in the lead up to the next ESA-NASA mission to explore Venus in 2031.
+In 2021, Lily began to study the planet Venus and is now developing a collaboration with the Science Museum, London, and diverse international curators, artists scientists to learn from the planet Venus in the lead up to the next ESA-NASA mission in 2031.
 Lily is a research associate at Université Paris Cité and lecturer at The New School Parsons Paris.

 Australian-born Lily Hibberd’s interdisciplinary art practice spans 25 years.
 Her early work, between 1997 and 2004, centred on a study of cinematic aesthetics in painting and its extension into installations combining lighting, sound and video.

 In 2004, Lily founded the experimental art writing publication, unMagazine, which she edited until 2008.
 During this period, Lily also embraced writing as an integral part of her practice, producing texts that featured in numerous performances and sound installations, all pivoting on questions of memory.